Leaves of Absence

 Personal Leave of Absence

-A student wishes or needs to interrupt study temporarily because of personal exigencies may request a personal leave of absence.
+A student who wishes or needs to interrupt study temporarily because of personal exigencies may request a personal leave of absence.
 The general policies governing leaves of absence are described above.
-A student who is current with his/her degree requirements is eligible for a personal leave after satisfactory completion of at least one term of study.
+A student who is current with degree requirements is eligible for a personal leave after satisfactory completion of at least one term of study.
 Personal leaves cannot be granted retroactively and normally will not be approved after the tenth day of a term.

 To request a personal leave of absence, the student must request a leave in writing, by letter or e-mail to the administrative director before the beginning of the term for which the leave is requested, explaining the reasons for the proposed leave and stating both the proposed start and end dates of the leave and the address at which the student can be reached during the period of the leave.
 If the administrative director finds the student to be eligible, the leave will be granted.
 In any case, the student will be informed in writing of the action taken.
 Students who do not apply for a leave of absence, or who apply for a leave but are not granted one, and who do not register for any term, will be considered to have withdrawn from the program.